Kayinnasaki/kayin.moe-article-pages/01.writing/ufo-50/item.md

     - 'UFO 50'
 ---

 Blogging as I go has definitely left me without games for a year end wrap up.
-How fortunate for me that my friend Ash paid copy of UFO 50 in front of my steam library, destroying my next month and giving me more games to talk about than I've had in years.
+How fortunate for me that my friend Ash put a paid copy of UFO 50 in front of my steam library, destroying my next month and giving me more games to talk about than I've had in years.

-Mossmouth's incredible collection of games, framed a recovered and cracked archival anthology for a fictional computer system(the LX-III), overachieves in every way.
+Mossmouth's incredible collection of games, framed as a recovered and cracked archival anthology for a fictional computer system(the LX-III), overachieves in every way.
 UFO 50 could be half as good, with none of the best games I'm going to talk about, and it'd still be worthwhile.
 Instead, it's something that will likely be legendary.

 UFO 50 has a bigger selection of "Must Play" games than [tool tip="I like UFO 50 better than the Megadrive, but what *don't* I like better than the megadrive?"]many older consoles[/tool].

 Such comparisons are a bit unfair, though.
-While UFO 50 tries to lean into it's conceit, it lack verisimilitude.
-Some of the earlier games are simplier, and some of the later games are more complex, it isn't 100% committed to the bit.
-It' can't be.
-This is just the brutal reality for a collection of game, made by a handful of people, over what I believe was the last decade.
+While UFO 50 tries to lean into it's conceit, it lacks verisimilitude.
+Although some of the earlier games are simpler and some of the later games are more complex, it isn't 100% committed to the bit.
+It can't be.
+This is just the brutal reality for a collection of games, made by a handful of people, over what I believe was the last decade.

-While this might mirror the actual life of a console, goals drift, both over time and from developer to developer.
+While this might mirror the actual life of a console, goals drift.
+Both over time and from developer to developer.
 The LX series of personal computers would also be an early innovator in deck builders, roguelites, metroidvanias, and other genres.

-This *isn't a criticism* as much as it'd about realistic expectations for what is already an absurdly ambitious triumph.
+This *isn't a criticism* as much as it's about realistic expectations for what is already an absurdly ambitious triumph.
 The collection would be worse off by trying to be too simulationist about this.

 Instead it creates a more... cartoony, playful alternative history, complete with fake credits and trivia.
-You learn to know what to expect from certain developers, especially since they seem to be linked to the real life Developers of each game.
-The Spelunky composer, who turns out to be a genius game design sicko, Eirik Suhrke, for example, has his games listed under the character of Thorson Petter, where Derek Yu wears many different fictional hats.
+You learn to know what to expect from certain developers, especially since they seem to be linked to the real life developers of each game.
+The Spelunky composer, who turns out to be a genius game design sicko, Eirik Suhrke, for example, has his games listed under the character of Thorson Petter, whereas Derek Yu wears many different fictional hats.
 There is a whole meta story that's fun to dig into, complete with secret content, where you learn about the corporate drama.
 It's all fun and exaggerated, fitting the exaggerated nature of UFO 50.

 There is even an argument to be made that some of the worst games in this collection are intentional parts of the narrative.
 Now, I don't 100% buy that...
 I feel like to make a collection of 50 games, sometimes you just gotta let some games ship, even if they're not great.
 Heck, not being great even adds to the experience.

 A few weak games barely matter anyways when the quality ratio of UFO 50 is **so high**.
 Way way higher than I ever thought it *could* be.
 Higher and **longer**.
 I was expecting... half-games.
 Or something like demos.
-Instead, most games in the collection feel about 75% away from what people would expect of a full release.
+Instead, most games in the collection feel about 75% of what people would expect of a full release.
 Missing an extra stage or two, another map.
-Some already feel like full length releases, and others would only suffer if that "missing 25%".
+Some already feel like full length releases, and others would only suffer if that "missing 25%" was there.
 Like the rare 45-60 minute movie, they're as long as they need to be, but struggle to find context outside of compilations and anthologies.
-UFO 50 suites them perfect.
+UFO 50 suits them perfectly.

 So when I criticize or make fun of a few games, know it is with respect for what was accomplished here.
 UFO 50 is incredible and even for any game I hate, there is someone who loves it.
 Every game in this collection has a fan.
 Even [tool tip="I'm sorry, Star Waspir Person"]Star Waspir.[/tool]

 ** The Tier List **

-This is a 100% bias tierlist, based on my tastes and interests.
+This is a 100% biased tierlist, based on my tastes and interests.
 Ignoring a few placements, I think it's kinda a safe list for a certain type of player?
 There's probably three of four basic tier list templates you could make based on peoples favorite genres.
 So this is *in no ways*, **even remotely**, a trustworthy list.
 There are games that people love that just *do not work for me*.
 But if you follow me and read my stuff, then you know me, and you know my taste.

 Also like any tier list, its fun to look at, but less interesting and informative than the actual explanation.
 Games are rated without considering any meta-narrative importance, though they are still judged within the context of being in a 50 game collection.